Ethiopia–Germany relations: Economic relations

 Until 2014, Germany was the largest importer of Ethiopian coffee, with 30% exports.
 Trade volume between the two countries has been a subject to fluctuations, probably from COVID-19 pandemic.
 Ethiopia's commodities to Germany are mostly food items, textiles and raw material, while Germany exports vehicles, machines, electrical and measuring technology and chemical products.
 Therefore most machinery products in Ethiopia are made in Germany.
 Since 2016, German heavy vehicle manufacturer MAN selling dissembled large good vehicles components to a customer in Ethiopia and assembly and training takes in Ethiopia.
 In 2017, Siemens opened its headquarter to Addis Ababa.
 In the following year, the Ethiopian Airlines and DHL (minority share) set up joint venture.
 In late January 2019, Volkswagen signed a Memorandum of Understanding with the Ethiopian Investment Commission.

 Cooperation of German and Ethiopian companies are growing faster.
 In 2007, a bilateral trade protection agreement signed in order to encourage wide-range investment to Ethiopia.
 There is no German chamber of commerce in Ethiopia as the chamber in Nairobi, Kenya covers in Ethiopia.
 20 companies are at operational level, while 12 companies are pending in implementation stage and 9 in pre-implementation level.
-In 2017, value of Ethiopia's export to Germany estimated 195,084,746.33 million dollars while Germany exports was 232,167,643.69 dollars.
+In 2017, value of Ethiopia's export to Germany estimated 248 million dollars while Germany exports was 201 million.

 In September 2014, a Summary Record of the Negotiations on Development Cooperation between the Ethiopian and German government was signed.
 On 24 June 2019, they have Joint Ministerial Council.